Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         and evaluated.
 2. Credits are a quantity that determines the amount of knowledge and skills that students accumulate from courses in 15 credit hours.
-3. Credit hours are a measure of a student\'s study time, divided into three types according to teaching methods and determined as follows:
+3. Credit hours are a measure of a student's study time, divided into three types according to teaching methods and determined as follows:
     a)  One theoretical credit hour is equal to one theoretical period;
         to acquire one theoretical credit hour, students must spend at